ZJUVAI/Newclid/experiments/cot_sft_generation/docs/current/BACKTRACE_TEXT_V2_MAINLINE.md

-# Backtrace Text V1 Mainline
+# Backtrace Text V2 Mainline

-`backtrace_text_v1` is a text-only writer-only mainline.
+`backtrace_text_v2` is the staged backtrace mainline label.
+In code, the current generation style id is still `backtrace_text_v1`; this doc uses the v2 label for the staged contract.

 Its design goal is narrower than the insight family: instead of asking for an insight-first helper pitch, it starts from the visible goal, backtraces only through the non-aux visible portion of the hidden proof DAG, organizes that route into ordered visible stages, stops when a visible stage already has direct aux-point dependencies, and then motivates the approved auxiliary construction.